22 Crypto ETFs to Know

 Written by Tammy Xu

-Investment brokers have been trying to get funds that invest in cryptocurrencies and cryptocurrency-related companies approved by the Securities and Exchange Commission for a number of years.
-That’s due to the recent popularity of cryptocurrencies, which are, by design, decentralized currencies and therefore difficult to access through established financial channels.
+Investment brokers have tried for years to sway the U.S. Securities and Exchange Commission (SEC) to approve funds that invest in cryptocurrencies and cryptocurrency-related companies.
+These efforts culminated in a major victory in January 2024 when the SEC approved a small number of Bitcoin ETFs.
+This is due to the recent popularity of cryptocurrencies, which are decentralized currencies and therefore difficult to access through established financial channels.

 Crypto ETFs to Know